Info for new and prospective members

 - membership of both British Orienteering and your local club (including their regional association)

 Membership runs from 1st January to 31st December but new members joining from October are automatically registered until the end of the following year.
-You must be a member of British Orienteering to enter National and Championship events and you are expected to become one after competing in your third Level B event.
+You must be a member of British Orienteering to enter National and Championship events and you are expected to become one after competing in your third National (Level B) event.

 Reference to 'national' and 'championship' competitions may sound quite elitist but you would be surprised, for even these events cater for all standards of orienteering.

 The orienteering 'season' spans from September to June.
 In summer, annual and bi-annual orienteering festivals are very popular such as the Scottish 6 Days, the Welsh 6 Days and on the North Yorkshire Moors the White Rose event is held over the August Bank Holiday weekend.
-In a season, AIRE typically organises one or two Level B events and five Level C events together with night, relay, informal (Level D) and training events.
-On Wednesday evenings during the winter we hold a series of informal score league events and in the spring and summer we hold a series of informal linear and sprint league events.
+In a season, AIRE typically organises one or two National (Level B) events and five Regional (Level C) events together with night, relay, Local (Level D) and training events.
+On Wednesday evenings during the Autumn and Winter we hold a series of Local night score league events and in the spring and summer we hold a series of Local linear and sprint league events.
 Periodically AIRE contributes to the organisation of national and international competitions.
 AIRE liaises with local authorities to establish and manage Permanent Orienteering Courses (POCs).
 String Courses are designed to introduce younger children to orienteering and are a regular feature at events.

 Social activities have included ceilidhs, picnics, training weekends in the Lake District, dinners and 'fun' orienteering events, eg. 'Vampire-O'!!!
 An AIRE focus is often present at the major national competitions.
 A year-round programme of 'Tuesday Night Runs' gives club members the opportunity to train and meet regularly.

-Our regular club magazine, AIRE Affairs, is posted to you.
+Our regular club magazine, AIRE Affairs, can be emailed or posted to you.
 There is also an interim information sheet that can be collected from our orienteering and social events.
 You can find out about orienteering organised by other clubs in the region by picking up their leaflets at events.
-BOF membership provides a quarterly newsletter and national fixtures list.
+BOF membership provides a regular newsletter and national fixtures list are provided on their website.
 Subscription to the bi-monthly magazine Compass Sport gives you the most up to date details of national fixtures plus articles covering orienteering techniques, mapping, event reports, etc.

 The club is run by a committee which is elected at an AGM in October and comprises Chair, Secretary, Treasurer, Fixtures Secretary and at least four members.
 The committee meets monthly to manage club activities and is supported by other club members performing such vital roles as Equipment Officer, Membership Secretary, Mapping Officer and Club Captain, our team manager.